CURENT/andes/docs/source/modeling.rst

 Note that the ``ExtService`` access the ``pu_coeff`` field of the ``M`` variables of synchronous generators.
-Since ``M`` is a power variable, ``M.pu_coeff`` stores the multiplication coefficient to convert power quantities from machine bases to the system base, which is Sb / Sn.
+Since ``M`` is a machine-base power quantity, ``M.pu_coeff`` stores the multiplication coefficient to convert each of them from machine bases to the system base, which is Sb / Sn.

 The input mode is parsed into boolean flags using ``Switcher``: